A Reciprocal Relationship

 or Other Approved Activity

-Kai'li Millner, Assistant Director of Admission for Grades 5-12 for St. Anne's-Belfield School, will be traveling internationally throughout the month of April to promote the School and further build interest in our International Students and Boarding Programs.
-An abbreviated version of Kai'li's travel itinerary is detailed below.
-To follow Kai'li's travels, visit her travel blog and keep up with her overseas adventures!
+Kai'li Millner, Assistant Director of Admission for Grades 5-12 for St. Anne's-Belfield School, traveled internationally throughout April 2013 to promote the School and further build interest in our International Students and Boarding Programs.
+Watch this page for information on future trips!